 ECO washing sheets rather than plastic containers from Supermarket

 Looking to see if Bulk buying can reduce green products price (e.g. Whogivesacrap loo paper)

+Ensure church starts to use Eco Products for cleaning and recycled paper

-Engage others at Church (young people?) to get them involved in these actions- To ask Naomi (x2), Sam and Jess – Gordon
+Engage others at Church (young people?) to get them involved in these actions- To ask Naomi (x2), and Jess – Gordon

-Continue to engage with OMI regarding ReFurb being as eco friendly as possible Gordon
+Continue to engage with OMI regarding ReFurb being as eco-friendly as possible-especially with heating and energy supplies Gordon

+This is a global issue that must be embedded, cross cutting and woven through all other activities and decisions.
+Otherwise it’s just nominal and thus not really part of "what it means to be Brunswick”.
+We need to be up front that it is a real challenge and will involve a lot of work.

+PCC are asked to agree the importance of the Climate emergency and start to embed the “green question mark” into all activities.
+They are asked to approve the 12 month and 3-month plans

+If anyone from PCC would like to join a group to take this forward, please contact Edwin or Gordon.